 The important thing to know is that the standard vinyl bulb that comes with this type of weatherstrip sticks to the latex enamels that most people use today.
 It doesn’t make any difference how long the paint dries, the vinyl bulb interacts with the latex paint (especially during warm weather), sticks to it and peels off the paint that it touches.
 It’s this vinyl bulb that causes the sticking.

 Very common problem with a simple solution.
 Two companies that I know of make this item with an optional silicone bulb.
 The silicone bulb does not stick to latex paint and as an added bonus provides a better weatherseal than the vinyl.
 I have been using this product for several years with excellent results.

-If you live near San Luis Obispo, California you can purchase the Columbia product from me if you like.
-Otherwise you should be able to special order one or the other from a quality local hardware store near you…Probably not a big box store.
+You should be able to special order one or the other from a quality local hardware store or lumber yard near you…Probably not a big box store.